xan1242/NFS-XtendedInput/README.md

 Currently a work in progress, but fully usable and playable!

-Planned to bring to other NFS games in the future (currently only supports MW)!
+Planned to bring to other NFS games in the future (currently only supports MW & Carbon)!

 [Also available for Underground and Underground 2 here](https://github.com/xan1242/NFSU-XtendedInput)